 Developed in collaboration with industry and delivered by the largest and most experienced criminology team in South Australia, Flinders' Bachelor of Criminology degree equips you with the skills to examine criminal behaviour, understand what drives it, and learn how to make a real impact on society.

-When you study at Flinders, you'll experience the state's longest-running criminology program, taught by internationally recognised experts in areas such as policing, corrections, criminal justice, social justice and more.
-Focus your career pathway with a specialisation in Cybersecurity or Innovation to deepen your understanding in the technical challenges of criminal justice or ways to increase positive social influence.
+When you study at Flinders, you'll experience the state's longest-running criminology program, taught by internationally recognised experts in areas such as corrections, the criminal justice system, social justice, youth justice and more.
+Focus your career pathway with a specialisation in Cybersecurity to deepen your understanding in the technical challenges of criminal justice. we also have study pathways that allow you to focus on developing skills to work with people and communities, or build your analytical, writing, and strategic thinking skills for policy and research roles.
 Or, take your passion for Criminology to other industries with a combined degree in areas such as law, international relations, accounting, forensics or psychological science.
 Plus, you'll enjoy our strong industry partnerships with government bodies and public and private organisations that prepare you for real-world practice and give you the confidence to enter the job market.

-Join our community of Flinders graduates who have rewarding careers in intelligence, cybersecurity, crime scene analysis, probation and parole roles, Chief Information Security Officers and domestic violence specialists.
+Join our community of Flinders graduates who have rewarding careers in intelligence, cybersecurity and banking, , community corrections, defence, policing, victim support and domestic violence specialists.

 Make a real impact on crime at Flinders University.
-Explore your study options across Bedford Park, online and at our new Festival Plaza Adelaide city campus — opening 2024.
+Explore your study options at Bedford Park, our City campus, and online.

 No. 1 SA university